cdrischler/compphysics-summer-tutorials/fortranC/README.md

 Machine Learning.
 Thus, Fortran is perfectly poised to tackle Data Science problems, as it was invented to do decades ago, and it is worthwhile for today's Data Scientists to be aware of it.

-One of the reasons Fortran still is still in use is longevity.
+One of the reasons Fortran is still in use is longevity.
 It is much easier to build on something that was originally developed in Fortran (which is backward compatible), rather than starting from scratch.
 Some people make starting from scratch so easy, but many re-engineering projects got stuck due to a failure to understand how the original software worked.
 And who wants to spend a lot of time